Harish-Chandra pairs in the Verlinde category in positive characteristic: More commutative algebra in

 \begin{proposition}[Nakayama Lemma] Let $A$ be a commutative Noetherian algebra in $\Ver_{p}^{\pro}$ or $\Ver_{p}^{\ind}$.
 Let $M$ be a finitely generated $A$-module and let $I$ be any ideal contained in the Jacobson radical of $A$.
 If $IM = M$, then $M = 0$.

 \end{proposition}

-\begin{proof} There is a proof of ordinary Nakayama lemma that does not mention elements that works here.
-By Noetherianity, if $M$ is not zero, we can apply Zorn's Lemma to the set of proper submodules of $M$ to show the existence of a maximal proper submodule $N$ of $M$.
+\begin{proof} By Noetherianity of $A$, if $M$ is not zero, we can apply Zorn's Lemma to the set of proper submodules of $M$ to show the existence of a maximal proper submodule $N$ of $M$.
 Since $M/N$ is simple, $I(M/N) = 0$.
-Hence, $IM \subseteq N$, a contradiction.
+Hence, $IM \subseteq N$, a contradiction. \end{proof}